Sallo97/cep_technical_reference/documents/0_glossary.md

 ---

+- **Selection Time**: the delay required to activate a specific register, bus line, or memory element and for it to become ready to perform its function.

+    There is no modern day equivalent.

+---

 - **Synchronous Computers**: architectures where an universal **clock** component provides space instants defining which signals are guaranteed to be stable and can be sampled reliably.

     This concept is still used today.

+---

+- **Temporal Cycle**: fundamental time interval of the timing system during which a defined set of micro-operations may occur.

+    It can be tought as the equivalent of the clock-cycle.

+---

+- **Temporal Classes**: group of micro-operations that are activated or valid during the same temporal cycle.

+    There is no modern day equivalent.

+---

+- **Timing System**: component in the computer's architecture responsible for coordinating operations across the machine.

+    It is the precursor of the modern day clock system.

 ---